danielhstahl/ModelFaaSDemo/README.md

 ### Mac

-It should work when using a gcc compatable with fopenmp...install using homebrew.  `brew install gcc --without-multilib`
+It should work when using a gcc compatable with fopenmp...install using homebrew.  `brew install gcc --without-multilib`.
+Then follow the linux commands.

 ## Workarounds